Abraxos/auto-transfer/README.md

 A utility that can be configured to watch a set of media directories.
 Each input directory would have corresponding destination (most likely on a remote server), done, and error directories.
 When a file in placed in an input directory, it is sent to its destination.
 The original source file is placed in the done directory if it was properly converted, otherwise it is placed in the error directory.
 This utility primarily uses Twisted/iNotify to react to new files and `rsync/ssh` to send the files across as needed.

+The program includes an optional NCurses UI that is easier to view for humans rather than the normal STDOUT printouts the program typically uses.
+It is capable of detecting whether termbox is installed, and if it is, the program will use the NCurses UI, otherwise it will default to the printouts.

 ## Development Setup

 This project should be developed inside of a python virtualenv which means that you should install `virtualenvwrapper` and several other utilities required to build some of the packages.